msurkhi-1106/chatbot-app/README.md

 nlp-service.ts:
 This class reads the arrays within the dataset.json file and adds them to the chatbots interpretable questions and associated outputs.

-renderer/compnents/...
+renderer/components/…:
-All files in this folder build the individual compnents of the chat functionality such as the chat bar and chat box.
+All files in this folder build the individual components of the chat functionality such as the chat bar and chat box.

-renderer/models/...
+renderer/models/…:
 Constructor classes for messages, the app, and users.

-renderer/services/chat-service.ts
+renderer/services/chat-service.ts:
-Class contains functions responsible for sending chatbot answers and recieveing user questions.
+Class contains functions responsible for sending chatbot answers and receiving user questions.

-renderer/store/createStore.ts
+renderer/store/createStore.ts:
-Class that intializes the chat module.
+Class that initializes the chat module.

-renderer/store/modules/chat.ts
+renderer/store/modules/chat.ts:
-Class responsible initializing users and messages.
+Class responsible for initializing users and messages.

 # Boilerplate Info